Revenue Leakage: What It Is and How to Stop It

 Issues with Internal Communication

 Many costly mistakes can happen when your sales and customer success teams are misaligned.
 If your sales team hasn’t been kept in the loop on pricing structure or policy updates, for instance, they might undercharge for specific packages or not charge an additional fee for a certain service that should be sold as an add-on.
+Implementing a revenue operations software can help streamline communication, ensuring all revenue-generating teams have access to the most up-to-date information.

 Internal communication issues like poor training and knowledge sharing can also strike within your sales team.
 Without personalized sales enablement training and top-notch sales collateral management, you risk income-draining issues like slow ramp times, long sales cycles, and outdated playbooks.